metrilyx/annolityx/README.md

         }
     ]

-### Annotations
+### Annotations (/api/annotations)

-#### Schema
-An annotation schema is layed out as follows:

-* posted_timestamp: time in epoch when event was submitted to the system
-* timestamp       : time in epoch when event occurred
-* data            : single level json object with arbitrary user data
-* tags            : single level json object with arbitrary user tags used for filtering and searching
-* message         : user message string
+This endpoint can be use to search and post annotations.

 #### Querying

 To retrieve annotations a GET request must be made:

 **Request:**

     curl -XGET "http://localhost:9898/api/annotations?tags=host:foo,dc:dc1&types=alarm,release&start=2014.11.01-00:00:00"

-or the same request with a GET body:
+OR the same request with a GET body:

     curl -XGET http://localhost:9898/api/annotations -d '{
         "tags": {